ycandau/explorer_api/README.md

 I used inodes as unique identifiers for the files, roots and trees.
 After double checking I think uniqueness is only guaranteed per file device.
 So the unique ids should be changed to a combination of the `ino` and `dev` properties returned by `fs.stat()`.

 Adding and removing the files watched by the chokidar watcher does not seem to work exactly as intended.
 Globbing patterns apparently work differently on Windows platforms.
-This is something I would need to experiment further with.
+This is something I need to experiment further with.

+Possibly related to the previous point, there seems to be an issue when accessing parent folders of the repository.

 ---

 ## Dependencies

-- [Express](https://expressjs.com/): Fast, unopinionated, minimalist web framework for Node.js
+- [Express](https://expressjs.com/): Fast, unopinionated, minimalist web framework for Node.js.
 - [chokidar](https://github.com/paulmillr/chokidar): Minimal and efficient cross-platform file watching library.
 - [ws](https://github.com/websockets/ws): WebSocket client and server implementation.
-- [morgan](https://github.com/expressjs/morgan): HTTP request logger middleware for node.js
+- [morgan](https://github.com/expressjs/morgan): HTTP request logger middleware for Node.js.
 - [dotenv](https://github.com/motdotla/dotenv): Zero-dependency module that loads environment variables.

 ---